Want to shock your relatives this Thanksgiving? Turning a holiday tradition on its head would probably do the trick.

 Join me, won’t you?
 Let’s encourage each other to be thankful for everything and smile when we see the promised reward.
 When we watch our fears flee from His awesome peace.

 Have you unleashed the power of thankfulness in your life?
 Are you going to share your gratitude for a trial at your Thanksgiving gathering?
-Please tell us about it in the comments below!
+Please share!
+Happy Thanksgiving!